BioMeCIS/biomecis-lab-website/index.md

 title: Home
 ---

-# Welcome to BioMeCIS Lab
+# Welcome to Biomedical Computing and Intelligent Systems lab

 [This is the BioMeCIS Lab](https://github.com/greenelab/lab-website-template) is an easy-to-use, flexible website template for [labs](https://www.greenelab.com/), with automatic citations, GitHub tag imports, pre-built components, and